jing0703/D3_DataJournalism/README.md

   * Build click events to make the chart dynamics and interactive and allow users to select risk factors for each axis

-  * Animate the transitions for each data' locations as well as the range of the axes
+  * Animate the transitions for each data's location as well as the range of the axes